Investigations committee

 Emma Moir

 Emma is a qualified Solicitor.
-She works nationally as a senior leader in healthcare, focusing on transformational change and delivery.
-Prior to that she had a successful career in the Civil Service where she held several Senior Civil Servant roles.
-Emma has considerable experience of judicial and quasi-judicial roles and currently holds appointments on tribunals, professional conduct, and advisory committees.
+She works nationally as a senior leader in the Civil Service, focusing on transformational change and delivery.
+Emma has had a successful career in the public sector including the NHS.
+Emma has considerable experience of independent panel member roles and holds appointments on several professional conduct, and advisory committees in addition to Specialist Member on the Mental Health Tribunal.

 Steven Morris CPFA